CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 .. image:: images/weibull_aft_forest.png

 We can observe the influence a variable in the model by plotting the *outcome* (i.e. survival) of changing the variable.
-This is done using ``plot_covariate_groups``, and this is also a nice time to observe the effects of modeling ``rho_`` vs keeping it fixed.
+This is done using :meth:`lifelines.fitters.weibull_aft_fitter.WeibullAFTFitter.plot_covariate_groups``, and this is also a nice time to observe the effects of modeling ``rho_`` vs keeping it fixed.
 Below we fit the Weibull model to the same dataset twice, but in the first model we model ``rho_`` and in the second model we don't.
 We when vary the ``prio`` (which is the number of prior arrests) and observe how the survival changes.

 .. code:: python